 That’s why the flu jab is free if you’re aged 65 or over, or if you have a long-term health condition.

-If you have children or grandchildren aged two, three or four, or in school years one, two and three, they are eligible for a free flu vaccination.
+If you have children or grandchildren they too may also be eligible for a free flu vaccination.

 And if you are the main carer of an older or disabled person you may also be eligible for the free flu jab.
 Just speak to your GP or pharmacist.